nicklassundin/Abisko-CIRC-Nuolja-Transect/README.md

 ## Documentation
 Project documentation is generated with roxygen2 and pkgdown and is available online.
+<details>
 <summary>Here you’ll learn where to access full documentation for functions and workflows, as well as how to rebuild and publish updated documentation manually to GitHub Pages.</summary>
-<details>
-<summary>More about documentation</summary>
 The full documentation for this project is available as a GitHub Pages site.
 You can access it [here](https://nicklassundin.github.io/Abisko-CIRC-Nuolja-Transect/).

 This documentation includes detailed information about the project's structure, data processing steps, and usage examples.
 It is generated automatically from the source code comments using `roxygen2` and `pkgdown`.